-^{©2001,} IS&T-The Society for Imaging Science and Technology ing for.
+The International Color Consortium (ICC) has defined a Profile Connection Space (PCS) that comprises a deviceindependent color encoding specification that can be used to explicitly specify the color of an image with respect to a reference viewing environment.
+Device profiles can be used in a color management system to relate the devicedependent code values of input images to the corresponding color values in the PCS, and from there to the device-dependent output color values appropriate for a specific output device.
+It could be argued that the PCS could serve as the standard color encoding we are looking for.
 However, it was never intended that the PCS be used to directly store or manipulate images.
 Rather, it was simply intended to be a color space where profiles could be joined to form complete input-to-output color transforms.
 Neither the CIELAB nor the XYZ color encodings supported for the PCS is particularly well suited for many common kinds of image manipulations.
-Additionally, quantization errors that would be introduced by encoding images in PCS would be significantly larger than necessary because a large percentage of code value combinations would correspond to unrealizable colors.
-It is therefore desirable to define standard largegamut color encodings that can be used for storing, interchanging and manipulating color images.
-This article will describe a new color space known as Reference Output Medium Metric RGB (ROMM RGB).4 This color encoding is tightly coupled to the ICC PCS and is intended to be used for encoding rendered output images in a device-independent fashion.
+Additionally, quantization errors that would be introduced by encoding images in PCS would be significantly larger than necessary because a large percentage of the code values correspond to unrealizable colors.
+It is therefore desirable to define standard large-gamut color encodings that can be used for storing, interchanging, and manipulating color images.
+This paper will describe a new color space known as Reference Output Medium Metric RGB (ROMM RGB).
+This color encoding is tightly coupled to the ICC PCS and is intended to be used for encoding rendered output images in a device-independent fashion.